 Just 170km north of Sri Lanka’s capital Colombo, lies rugged and rural Kalpitiya.
 For most travellers, this remote sandbar would easily skip the radar in favour of Galle, Tangalle or Kandy.
 However in the kiting world, Kalpitiya’s been branded one of the best kitesurfing destinations in Asia.
 But what’s it really like?
 Does it cater for all levels?
-And does it offer a fulfilling holiday?
+And does it offer cracking no-kite activities?
 This article will delve deeper.

 . . .

 Arriving into Kalpitiya was not at all what I was expecting.

 With all of the seasonal kitesurfers that come here year upon year, I was ready for somewhere as developed as Mirissa in Sri Lanka’s south, complete with all the typical tourist bells and whistles.